siyasathaye/power-outage-analysis/README.md

 ---

 ## Introduction
 In this project, we analyze a dataset of major power outages in the United States which spans outages from January 2000 to July 2016, acquired from Purdue University’s Laboratory for Advancing Sustainable Critical Infrastructure, at https://engineering.purdue.edu/LASCI/research-data/outages.
-Along with key information regarding each outage, the dataset includes information about weather conditions, the region and climate in which the outage occurred, and how each outage impacted customers, making it well suited for understanding how severe weather conditions can impact outage severity.
+Along with key information regarding each outage, the dataset includes information about weather conditions, the region and climate in which the outage occurred, and how each outage impacted customers, making it well suited for understanding the different factors which can impact outage severity.

 Our project's research question is: